shubd-dev/task-tracker-cli/README.md

 <a href="https://roadmap.sh/projects/task-tracker">https://roadmap.sh/projects/task-tracker</a>

 ## Overview
 Task Tracker is a command-line interface (CLI) application designed to help you track and manage your tasks efficiently.
 This project allows you to add, update, delete, and organize tasks based on their status (todo, in-progress, done).
-It is built using [Your Programming Language] and stores task data in a JSON file.
+It is built using NodeJS JavaScript and stores task data in a JSON file.

 ## Features
 - **Add Tasks:** Create new tasks with descriptions.